List of Blackpink live performances

-South Korean girl group Blackpink has performed in two concert tours (one of which have been worldwide), two one-day concerts and one fan meeting since their debut in August 2016.
+South Korean girl group Blackpink has performed in four concert tours (three of which have been worldwide), two one-day concerts and one fan meeting since their debut in August 2016.
 In July 2017, Blackpink held their debut Japanese showcase at the Nippon Budokan in Tokyo in front of 14,000 fans.
 The group's first concert tour commenced in July 2018 with their Blackpink Arena Tour, which held 8 shows throughout Japan and attracted 125,000 spectators.
-In November of that year, Blackpink embarked on their first worldwide concert tour, titled "In Your Area" in Seoul.
-The tour saw 36 shows in 17 countries across Asia, North America, Europe and Oceania.
-The tour garnered a record-breaking amount of attendees and has been regarded as the most successful concert tour conducted by a K-pop girl group.
+In November of that year, Blackpink embarked on their first worldwide concert tour, the In Your Area World Tour, which saw 36 shows in 17 countries across Asia, North America, Europe and Oceania.
+The tour garnered a record-breaking 472,183 attendees and became the most successful concert tour conducted by a K-pop girl group.
+From October 2022 to September 2023 Blackpink embarked on their second worldwide concert tour, the Born Pink World Tour, consisting of 66 concerts in 22 countries around the world.
+The tour attracted 1.8 million people, making it the most-attended concert tour by a K-pop girl group.
+It ranked at number ten on Billboard's 2023 Year End Top 40 Tours chart, and broke the record for the highest-grossing concert tour in history by a female group.